 SITUATIONS ARE CHANGING REGULARLY.
 CHECK BACK OFTEN

-On February 4, 2021, Governor Whitmer and MDHHS again extended their “Emergency Order."
+Also on April 12, Governor Whitmer and MDHHS again extended their “Emergency Order" until October 188, 2021.

 Capacity limits for gatherings

 - For indoor residential gatherings, up to 15 persons from 3 households are permitted

 - For indoor nonresidential gatherings, up to 25 persons are permitted